coolwonny/SNS-sentiment-and-stock-price-movement/README.md

 When we applied the analysis method, however, we found out the followings:

 - Strongest correlation:  Hourly Price and Polarity Count (corr = 0.6654) followed by Hourly Price and Polarity Sum (corr = 0.3534)
--Scenario: Dropped high subjectivity(<=0.4), market hours only
+- Scenario: Dropped high subjectivity(<=0.4), market hours only

 ![reddit heat map](Images/heatmap_Reddit_dropHighSubjectivity_market_hours.png)